ShannonAI/OpenViDial/README.md

 #### Tokenize and build sentence-offsets
 We use Moses Tokenizer to tokenize texts:
 `bash scripts/preprocess_video_data.sh`
+and followed with byte-pair-encoding and fairseq-preprocess binarization `bash scripts/preprocess_text_data.sh`

 todo(yuxian): we should train/apply bpe to corpus